pg26153/ReconcileBot/README.md

 6. **Update Database**:
    - Once the Jira ticket is successfully created, the bot updates the `reconciliation_failures` table in the MySQL database by adding the Jira ticket key to the corresponding failure record.
    - This update marks the failure as linked to a Jira ticket, helping to track the resolution status and making it easier for teams to monitor and address the issue in the future.
+   - Also if a ticket is resolved, it is then updated in DB.

 By automating this workflow, **ReconcileBot** saves time, ensures proper tracking of failure issues, and helps teams manage reconciliation failures more efficiently.